When it comes to cycling, the Natchez Trace Parkway is your ticket to ride.

 - There are many “cycling friendly” bed and breakfasts located along and near the Trace.

 No matter what age or experience level, the Natchez Trace is a wonderful route to hop on two wheels!
-But before you do, it’s important to know the rules and safety guidelines — like always wearing high-visibility clothing and riding single file on the right.
-View this list on ten things you should know about bicycling the Parkway from NPS, as well as Bicycle Services.
+Before you do, be sure to review the rules and safety guidelines — such as always wearing high-visibility clothing and riding single file on the right.
+Here are 10 things you should know about bicycling the Parkway, as well as helpful Bicycle Services from the National Park Service.

 There are opportunities for exciting group rides like Ridgeland’s annual Natchez Trace Century Ride in May.
 This is a fun event for families and riders of all ages.
 The annual Tour de Wayne in Collinwood runs through the Parkway in June, taking in sights on the Buffalo and Tennessee Rivers in 100-, 50- and 25-mile rides.
 In the spring, the annual Fuller Center Bicycle Adventure is a popular bike ride covering 400 miles of the Trace.